 The new version (Buster) seems to be under active development and offers a port to Qt5, but lacks basic functionality (see conclusion later).

-is no longer developed and has been replaced by kdiff3
+With Debian 11 Bullseye, kdiff3-qt aka KDiff3 is no longer developed and has been replaced by kdiff3.

-and is currently 1.5 years behind the latest source release 1.9.5 from 2022-02-23.
-As this is a general-purpose tool, it may be advisable to read the manual, for example to understand how to use kdiff3
+The current package for kdiff3 is kdiff3-1.8.5 and is currently 1.5 years behind the latest source release 1.9.5 from 2022-02-23.
+As this is a general-purpose tool, it may be advisable to read the manual, for example to understand how to use kdiff3 with git.

-The prerequisite is that you have installed all the packages listed in the section Building KDdiff3 1.8.4 on Debian 10 Buster
+The prerequisite is that you have installed all the packages listed in the section Building KDdiff3 1.8.4 on Debian 10 Buster.

 For both locations, the following must be set up as root